jules2689/trudeau/docs/2020-04-17/post_news.md

-I think that the majority of the cases as I said are in the four biggest jurisdictions, perhaps not surprisingly. and that different variations interns of the actualepidemiology.
+I think that the majority of the cases as I said are in the four biggest jurisdictions, perhaps not surprisingly. and that different variations in terms of the actualepidemiology.
 However, I would have to say that the long-term care homes orseniors' residences outbreaksare in quite a number of themand that's what is driving someof the unfortunate increase indeaths.
 So the bigger jurisdictions, particularly right now inontario and quÉbec.
 But, yeah, I think that themarch break as I said might havehad some different -- adifference in timing of some ofthe epidemic trajectories.